 High School Bursary

 High School bursaries are available to each graduating student from Agnes L. Mathers, Gudangaay Tlaats’gaa Naay, and GidGalang Kuuyas Naay Secondary Schools on Haida Gwaii.
 Based on the criteria developed by each High School Scholarship Committee (consisting of a Gwaii Trust representative, principal, parents, and teachers), students are eligible to apply through their high school for a bursary that ranges from a minimum of $300 to a maximum of $3,000.
 For details on the program, contact Pam Hill by email (email@example.com).

 Youth Leadership Award

 In 2013, the Gwaii Trust Youth Board created the Youth Leadership Awards.
 Each year the Trust awards $1,000 ($500 each) to two deserving students for their outstanding leadership within their school or community.
 Previous recipients have exhibited a high spirit of volunteerism, actively drawing peers together and mentoring others.
 The winning applicants (one from each high school) will be awarded a bursary of $500 to go towards the student’s choice of post-secondary institution.
 This award is open to all local grade 12 students.
 Contact your local high school for details.

 The School Food Grant’s primary focus is to make nutritious and culturally appropriate food more accessible to students.
 This program is funded through the Food Security Budget and is administered by School District 50.
 This grant provides funding towards food programs for each school on Haida Gwaii.
 For details on how the funding is allocated, contact the School Board office.
-For details on the program, contact Meghan Cross (firstname.lastname@example.org for an application or with questions.
+For details on the program, contact Meghan Cross (firstname.lastname@example.org).